Goodwill Not Landfill

 PROGRAM SPOTLIGHT: GOODWILL RECOMPUTE

 Electronic waste is one of the most highly toxic substances in landfills.
-Donated to Goodwill, a used smartphone, tablet, laptop, desktop computer, monitor or big-screen TV not only avoids leeching heavy metals into groundwater.
-Through our ReCompute business, it may also find a second life.
+Donated to Goodwill, a used smartphone, tablet, laptop, desktop computer, monitor or big-screen TV avoids leeching heavy metals into our groundwater.
+Not only that, through our ReCompute business, it may also find a second life.